feanet/feanet/README.md

-- How to reach me: alex@biometric.chat
+- How to reach me: alex@simplexphone.com